PhilipDaniels/gpx_simplifier/README.md

 # TODO
 - Fix the stage detection.
+Use distance moved as the prime metric?
 - Extract the extension information from the GPX - need to go back to manual parsing?
 Use speed from the GPX in preference to trying to derive it.
 - Include hr, temperature in the xlsx.
 - Trackpoint in-sheet hyperlink
 - Reverse geocode the stopped stages and the first and last point.
+- Use Rayon